-For the areas affected land values may decrease due to reduced opportunities.
-With such decreases in the agricultural sectors, the declines in smaller rural towns will accelerate as people move away to seek other opportunities.
-If other external forces are apparent, for example a global financial crisis, then towns will be less resilient.
-Value Added for the Waikato Region decreases by \$311m (1.7%)
+For the areas affected land values may decrease due to redu iced opportuniti es.
+With such decreases in the agricultural sectors, the de

+Value Add (proxy for will accelerate as people move away to seek other opportuni ties.
+If other ext ernal forces are apparent, for example a global financial c

+Regional GDP with resilient.
+Value Added for the Waikato Re egion decreases by \$ 311m (1.7%)

-Industry Impacts (\$m) (relative to baseline) % change (relative to baseline)
+sector breakdown) Industry Impacts (\$m) (relative to baseline) % change (relative to baseline)

-Horticulture
+Horticulture 11

 Sheep, beef, and grain -62 -15.2

 Dairy farming -164 -10.2

 Forestry 9 4.8

 Other primary -5 -0.8

 Agriculture and forestry support -2 -0.9

 Meat and meat product manufacturing -5 -1.1

 Dairy product manufacturing -36 -5.1

 Wood and paper manufacturing 11 2.2

 Other manufacturing 0 0.0

 Utilities -1 -0.1

 Construction 8 0.7

 Wholesale and retail trade -7 -0.5

 Transport -2 -0.3

 Professional/administrative services 3 0.3

 Local and central government -3 -1.4

 Other services -55 -0.9

 Total relative to baseline -311 -1.7

-With such decreases in the agricultural sectors, smaller rural towns will start to decline as people move away to seek other opportunities.
-If other external forces are apparent, for example a global financial crisis, then towns will be less resilient.
-Biggest impacts (compared to maintaining current water quality in Scenario 4) start to be felt in the Waipa FMU and in the Lower Waikato.
-The affordability of capital investment into mitigation options will be compromised for highly leveraged businesses if the pay-out remains low for a sustained time.
-Land values may decrease due to reduced opportunities.
+With such decreases in the agricultural s apparent, for example a global financial be felt in the Waipa FMU and in the I businesses if the pay-out remains low for ectors, smaller rural crisis, then towns will ower Waikato.
+The a sustained time.
+La owns will start to be less resilien affordability of and values may o decline as people move away to seek other opportunities Biggest impacts (compared to maintaining current water of capital investment into mitigation options will be compro- decrease due to reduced opportunities.

+International Exports (proxy for Waikato regional contribution to national exports) Total net loss of \$167m of international e exports, \$161m from o dairy product ma anufacturing, and \$14m from meat and meat product manu